DarkMinimum/algorithmCSV/README.md

 Update from 21.04.2021
 - Refactor some code.

+Update from 24.04.2021
+- Refactor once more.

-Was created by DarkMinimum & Zody.
+Was created by DarkMinimum & Zody-hub.